 An Exemplar of the Approach

 In line with the above, we implement two processes of belief change in our simulation model: social influence and self-reflection.
 Both are assumed to work towards improving an individual’s internal belief coherence.
-While the desire for coherence is considered universal, how internal belief coherence is defined will depend on two things: (1) the “cognitive model” that is shared with the other individuals in the group (which can be thought of as standing in for all the other beliefs of agents that result in the group being similar minded) and (2) the foreground, explicitly modelled, beliefs they have.
+While the desire for coherence is considered universal, how internal belief coherence is defined will depend on two things: (1) the “cognitive model” that is shared with the other individuals in the group (which can be thought of as standing in for all the other beliefs of agents that result in the group organising political beliefs in a similar fashion) and (2) the foreground, explicitly modelled, beliefs they have.

 We describe the approach we used in this proof of concept in more detail below, but to summarise our principle choices, they were: